 Create a usage plan

-- Go to API Gateway console and go to Usage plans on left side pane.
+- Go to the API Gateway console and go to Usage Plans on the left side pane.

-- Enter the Usage Plan name, throttling rate, quota that you want to set on the API and click on Next
+- Enter the Usage Plan name, throttling rate, and quota you want to set on the API, and click Next.

-- On next window, Associated API Stages, select the API from drop-down and then select the corresponding stage on which you want to apply usage plan.
+- In the next window, Associated API Stages, select the API from the drop-down and then select the corresponding stage on which you want to apply the usage plan.
 Click on Next.

 - Now comes the API Keys part.
 Create a new API Key.
-Give Customer name and you can select Auto Generate option or provide your own Custom Key.
+Give the Customer name, and you can select Auto Generate option or provide your Custom Key.
 Save it.

-Now, as we have configured the usage plan with an API Key, it will start tracking the number of call if customer makes the call using the API Key.
-You can see the usage by going to the plan and go to API Keys tab and click on Usage.
+As we have configured the usage plan with an API Key, it will start tracking the number of calls if the customer makes the call using the API Key.
+You can see the usage by going to the plan, the API Keys tab, and clicking Usage.